SucRunBug/EnglishLearningLog/notebook.md

 I can't let anyone try and besmirch their honor. /bɪˈsmʌrtʃ/

-When I vaguely come to my senses every now and again, another few years have passed by.
+When I vaguely (unclearly) come to my senses (return to consciousness) every now and again (occasionally), another few years have passed by. /ˈveɪgli/

-I took out a loan and got a second-hand GPU.
+I took out a loan and got a second-hand GPU. /ləʊn/

-take a stroll around somewhere
+take a stroll (leisurely walk) around somewhere

-I couldn't help bickering with sb.
+I couldn't help bickering (a quarrel about petty points) with sb. /ˈbɪkərɪŋ/

-change his grumpy ways.
+change his grumpy (irritable) ways /ˈgrʌmpi/ - When your friend suggests a restaurant but you’re in a bad mood so you say “That’s a stupid restaurant”, then you’re being grumpy

-fell out with someone
+fell out with someone - She fell out with her best friend over (due to/because of) a misunderstanding.

-audacity
+audacity /ɔˈdæsɪti/ noun - If you have audacity then you're one daring — and perhaps reckless — character.

-plastered full of posters
+plastered (covered) full of posters /ˈplæstərd/ adj.

 adjacent makeup stations